Set Current Location

 This three-story club and lounge attracts the most hip and happening crowds in New York and is a great venue to host theme parties.
 There is a DJ most nights, playing fast and peppy songs to get the crowd grooving.
 The lounge on the first floor has a relaxed atmosphere and sleek wooden decor.
 The rooftop bar is the perfect place to enjoy the LES breeze and unwind after a hard day at work.
 The basement space hosts live band performances, and is frequented by 20-something music aficionados.
 It's definitely a great place to socialize and enjoy a drink with friends.

-Village Underground in New York is probably one of the best places to catch the foremost names of the city's music scene.
+Village Underground in New York is probably one of the best places to catch the foremost names of the city's live music scene.
 The bands that play here usually play much larger venues, but the smaller space here simply intensifies the effect of the great music.
 Well-known celebrities like Mariah Carey and Stevie Wonder have been known to drop in here regularly and Bob Dylan used to play here back in the sixties.
-Cover charges vary.
+Village Underground also hosts open-mic nights and comedy performances at its sub-venue, the Comedy Cellar.
+Drop in for a memorable musical night.

 Le Bain is popular both amongst regular party-goers as well as celebrities, with its unique interior design making lounging both luxurious and fun.
 Le Bain, which translates to "bath" in French, is also popularly known for the plunge pool located on the dance floor during the summertime.
 Although extremely exclusive and often requiring invites to get in, those who manage to enter are rewarded with a beautiful view of the city from the rooftop and excellent service from professional bartenders mixing up great cocktails and concoctions.